-- For particularly stubborn stains, you can sprinkle some baking soda on top.
-The grains provide a bit of abrasion that helps with scrubbing.
+- For particularly stubborn stains, sprinkle some baking soda on the soaked area.
+The grains will provide a bit of abrasion to help dislodge the stain.

-- Use a toothbrush or laundry brush to scrub your cleansing cocktail into the stain.
+- Use a toothbrush (not one you are currently using for dental hygiene) or laundry brush to scrub the mixture into the stain.

-- Walk away from the shirt and let the cleaning materials soak in for an hour.
+- Let the cleaning materials soak in for an hour.

 - Wash your shirt as normal.